mmikowski/powercss/README.md

 ### 2. Start the pcss._exampleBasic_.js file
 Now let's start the JavaScript file to provide the example.
 We will call the file `pcss._exampleBasic_.js` and a complete copy can be found in the root directory of the GitHub repository.
-First, we will start with some identification and some

     /* pss._exampleBasic_.js
      * Basic example of run-time generated and managed CSS
      * Michael S. Mikowski - mike.mikowski@gmail.com